Fighting McCooks: The family

+Memorials

 Daniel McCook House in Carrollton, Ohio, is preserved as a museum.
 McCook Field, a former air station near Dayton, Ohio (1917–1927), was named in honor of the Fighting McCooks.
 A granite memorial to Daniel McCook, Jr. is at the Kennesaw Mountain National Battlefield, and a marker to his father is located on State Route 124, near Buffington Island in the Ohio River.
+The industrial town of McCook, Illinois is named after John James McCook (lawyer).

 A number of the McCooks, as well as wives and children, are interred in Spring Grove Cemetery in Cincinnati, Ohio, as well as Bend, Oregon and Miami, Florida.

 McCook Field, the experimental station of the Aviation Section, U.S. Signal Corps and its successor the United States Army Air Service, located in Dayton, Ohio was named for the McCooks.
-It was operated from 1917 to 1927 before it was moved north to a larger facility at Wilbur Wright Field, that later became Wright-Patterson Air Force Base.
+It was operated from 1917 to 1927 before it was moved north to a larger facility at Wilbur Wright Field, which later became Wright-Patterson Air Force Base.